trappergor/cpp-docs.ru-ru/docs/mfc/reference/cdrawingmanager-class.md

     COLORREF clrDisabled = (COLORREF)-1);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  [in] `rect`
- Прямоугольная область для заливки.
+ The rectangular area to fill.

  [in] `nPercentage`
- Процент серого в прямоугольник.
+ The percentage of gray you want in the rectangle.

  [in] `clrTransparent`
- Прозрачный цвет.
+ The transparent color.

  [in] `clrDisabled`
- Цвет, который использует этот метод для отмены насыщенности, если `nPercentage` имеет значение -1.
+ The color that this method uses for de-saturation if `nPercentage` is set to -1.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- `TRUE`Если метод выполнен успешно; в противном случае `FALSE`.
+ `TRUE` if the method was successful; otherwise `FALSE`.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Для параметра `nPercentage`, более низкое значение указывает более темным цветом.
+ For the parameter `nPercentage`, a lower value indicates a darker color.

- Максимальное значение для `nPercentage` равно 200. Значение больше, чем 200 не изменяет внешний вид прямоугольника. Если значение равно -1, этот метод использует `clrDisabled` для ограничения насыщенность прямоугольника.
+ The maximum value for `nPercentage` is 200.
+A value larger than 200 does not change the appearance of the rectangle.
+If the value is -1, this method uses `clrDisabled` to limit the saturation of the rectangle.

-##  <a name="highlightrect"></a>CDrawingManager::HighlightRect
+##  <a name="highlightrect"></a>  CDrawingManager::HighlightRect
- Выделяет прямоугольной области.
+ Highlights a rectangular area.

 ```
 BOOL HighlightRect(